Meeting the needs of everyone in your community is a top priority. We work with you to inform and design your offer for all audiences.

 Working with the British Museum to create a Roadmap resource, complete with tools and templates, that can be used by organisations across arts, culture and heritage to diversify their recruitment practices.

-Image of Using Your Area Profile Report Plus
+Image of Using Your Population Profile Report Plus

-An Area Profile Report Plus (APR+) gives a detailed view on the profile and demographics of a particular area, including splits by postcode sector.
+An Population Profile Report Plus (PPR+) gives a detailed view on the profile and demographics of a particular area, including splits by postcode sector.

 Image of Case in Point | The V&A Museum